Elizabeth-M-M/Lee-s-Indoor-Plant-Garden/README.md

 - When `Interested` button is clicked, `active` class is removed from `modalMore` to make it invisible and added to `modalInterested` to make it visible.
 - We want to hide all the modals and overlay when the overlay is clicked, hence `active` class is removed from `modalMore`, `modalInterested` and `modalOverlay`.
 We also want to hide all the modals and overlay when the x button is clicked, so we do the same action as the previous sentence.
 - `Back` button is in the second modal, which when clicked goes back to the first modal, hence hide second modal (remove `active` class) and display first modal (add `active` class).
 - In the event a user is interested in a plant, he/she can input the details and click `Order Now` to order.
-That data from the filled out form is then collected and stored in an object called `data`.
+That data from the filled out form is then collected and function `verifyInputs(collected, form)` is called to verify no blank inputs only.
+Onced verification is done using `sum` variable, the data is then collected in variable `data` and assigned to their respective labels.

+We finally store the data to our internal server by fetch POST method and use it to contact the customer.

 Using fetch POST request, we store the data to our internal server(db.json).